Quantization and isotropic submanifolds: Application to relative Poincaré series

-Note that the group $SL_2(\R)$ acts on $\IH$ by holomorphic isometries.
-Thus if $\Gamma$ is a discrete subgroup of $SL_2(\R)$, the quotient $X:=\IH/\Gamma$ has an induced structure of a Kähler orbifold, and its canonical line bundle $K_X$ is the quotient of $K_\IH$ by the induced action \cref{actcan}.
-We denote $g^{TX}$ and $\om_X$ for the quotient metric and quotient Kähler form on $X$ respectively.
+Now if $\Gamma$ is a discrete subgroup of $\text{SL}_2(\R)$, the quotient $X:=\IH/\Gamma$ has an induced structure of a Kähler orbifold, and its canonical line bundle $K_X$ is the quotient of $K_\IH$ by the induced action \cref{actcan}.
+We denote $g^{TX}$ and $\om_X$ for the quotient metric and quotient Kähler form on $X$ respectively, and we endow $K_X$ with the Hermitian metric $h^{K_X}$ induced by \cref{metKH}.
+Then \cref{preq} holds for $K_X$ up to a factor $2\pi$ as above, and it satisfies \cref{hypL2} as well.
+Therefore, setting $L=K_X$ and $E=\C$, we are precisely in the context of the previous sections for the renormalized Kähler form $\om=\om_{X}/2\pi$, with $g^{TX}_\om=g^{TX}/2\pi$.